spawnfest/espresso-beam/README.md

 last but not least, **we never met in person before the spawnfest**.
 Being able to take part to the spawnfest and submit something is our **little victory**. :)

-Going to practical ground, the following things could be implemented/improved:
+Going onto practical ground, the following things could be implemented/improved:

  * actors must not go outside of the playing field
  * kinematics can be improved: sometimes movements are not too... *intelligent* :)